 ✔ Largest Contentful Paint (LCP)

-LCP is the factor that measures the time it takes to load the page for the actual user to view.
+LCP is the factor which measures the time it takes to load the page for the actual user to view.
 In simple words, it is the time from clicking on the page link to the point where the majority of the content is loaded on the screen.
 LCP is different from the page speed measurement like First Contextual Paint and TTFB.
 LCP mainly focuses primarily on what is visible on the screen and interacts with the page.
 For checking the LCP score, you need to use the Google PageSpeed Insights, where it will show areas for improvement and will show how your page will perform in the real world.

 Improving LCP is not as simple as it seems as it requires a lot of hard work, but here are a few things that you can do to improve the website LCP: